billthefarmer/gridle/README.md

 Tap the **Share** button in the toolbar to share an image of the current display.

+## Large
+Solve a larger 7x7 grid of words.
+This will show an initial blank grid and rotating working symbol while the larger puzzle is created.
+Similarly, tapping the refresh button will not create a new puzzle immediately.

 ## Themes
 Select coloured themes from the **Theme** item in the menu.